History of New Mexico: Mexican–American War

 Kearny's arrival in New Mexico was almost without conflict; the governor surrendered without battle.
 The Mexican authorities took the money they could find and retreated south into Mexico.
 Nonetheless, the U.S. occupation was resented by the New Mexicans.
 Provisional governor Charles Bent, a longtime resident of New Mexico, implored U.S. army officers to "respect the rights of the inhabitants" and predicted "serious consequences" if measures were not taken to prevent abuses.
-His warning was prophetic, as New Mexican and Pueblo Indian rebels were soon to begin the Taos Revolt.

-On January 19, 1847, rebels attacked and killed acting Governor Bent and about ten other American officials.
+On January 19, 1847, in the Taos Revolt, rebels attacked and killed acting Governor Bent and about ten other American officials.
 The wives of Bent and Kit Carson, however, managed to escape.
 Reacting quickly, a U.S. detachment under Colonel Sterling Price marched on Taos and attacked.
 The rebels retreated to a thick-walled adobe church.
 U.S. forces breached a wall and directed concentrated cannon fire into the church.
 About 150 of the rebels were killed, and 400 captured, following close fighting.
 During one trial, six rebels were arraigned and tried, of whom five were convicted of murder and one of treason.
 All six were hanged in April, 1847.
-A young traveler and later author, Lewis Hector Garrard, wrote the only eyewitness account of this trial and hanging.
-He criticized, "It certainly did appear to be a great assumption on the part of the Americans to conquer a country, and then arraign the revolting inhabitants for treason ...
-Treason, indeed!
-What did the poor devil know about his new allegiance?
-But so it was; and, as the jail was overstocked with others awaiting trial, it was deemed expedient to hasten the execution ...
-I left the room, sick at heart.
-Justice! out upon the word, when its distorted meaning is the warrant for murdering those who defend to the last their country and their homes."
 Additional executions followed to total at least 28.

 Price fought three more engagements with the rebels, which included many Pueblo Indians, who wanted to push the Americans from the territory.
 By mid-February he had the revolt well under control.
 President James K. Polk promoted Price to a brevet rank of Brigadier General for his service.
 Total fatalities amounted to more than 300 New Mexican native rebels and about 30 Anglos, as non-Latino whites are commonly called in the southwest to this day.